Prior99/hyrest/docs/tutorial-cors.md

 ---
 id: tutorial-cors
-title: 10.
-Cors
+title: 9.
+CORS
 ---

-In order to make the backend reachable for a frontend on another domain, we need to add cors support.
+In order to make the backend reachable for a frontend on another domain, we need to add CORS support.

-Put the following lines somwhere into the initialize function in your `src/server/server.ts`:
+Put the following lines somewhere into the initialize function in your `src/server/server.ts`:

 ```typescript
 this.app.use((req: Express.Request, res: Express.Response, next: Express.NextFunction) => {